 When Maasai girls and women in the Amboseli region of Kenya feel endangered, they go to Chief Mary Kahingo

 Chief Mary Kahingo is the first and only female Maasai chief in Kenya.
 Maasai girls look up to her and go to her in times of need.
 They know they can trust her to protect them.

 They stay with her until the Maasai Chiefs or Kenyan courts are able to alleviate the danger facing them, thereby allowing them to return to their home in safety.

 Given the number of women and girls who came seeking her help and protection, however, Chief Mary ran out of space at home to accommodate them all.

-To enable Chief Mary to continue taking in girls and women in need, Coins for Change is building a Safe House next to Chief Mary’s home.
+To enable Chief Mary to continue taking in girls and women in need, Coins for Change built a Safe House next to her home

-The Gregoire SafeHouse will house these women and girls and provide them with a safe harbor until the dangers they face have been mitigated and they can safely return to their homes.
+The Gregoire SafeHouse houses these girls, children and women and provides them with a safe harbor until the dangers they face have been mitigated and they can safely return to their homes.